 I have been a named legal expert for planning and environmental law for several years in Legal 500 and Chambers UK, with Chambers UK describing me as 'greatly experienced', with 'a real eye for detail' and having 'excellent awareness of the key issues'.
 I am also regularly listed in the International Who's Who of Business Lawyers for Environment.

-I am qualified to practise in England, Wales and also Scotland.
+I am qualified to practise in England and Wales.
 I am a member of the UK Environmental Law Association and sit on the City of London Law Society Planning and Environment Committee.

 I speak regularly at conferences and at in-house workshops on many planning and environmental topics.
 Most recently, I have given papers on the use of compulsory purchase powers, changes to the planning system and the key issues faced by those promoting hydraulic fracturing (fracking) projects.
 I have also written many articles, most recently on localism and compulsory purchase issues in Estates Gazette, and contributed several chapters to Climate Change: a guide to Carbon Law and Practice.